SV Maggie May

 For now, the Maggie May is bound for anywhere, as long as life allows her and her crew to roam.
 Find blog entries and a link to a PredictWind tracking page at the bottom and sidebar of this page.

 Maggie May is a 39 foot Westerly Sealord sailboat built in 1986 in England.
-When we bought her in 2013 her name was Vilkas, apparently this means ‘werewolf’ in Lithuanian, an omen we overlooked initially.
-We have spent the past 7 years overhauling the werewolf.
-But she’s happy sailing in 15-20 knots, and capable of moving along in 5.
+When we bought her in 2013 her name was Vilkas.
+Apparently this means ‘werewolf’ in Lithuanian, an omen we overlooked initially.
+We have spent the past 7 years overhauling and caretaking and sweet-talking the werewolf.
+A job that will never end.
+But she returns our love with a comfortable place to live and she’s happy sailing in 15-20 knots, and capable of moving along in 5.
 She’s heavy but quick for her girth, plucky and determined.
 We renamed her Maggie May after our Corgi/Dachund mix dog who died a few years before we bought Vilkas.
 This is the original Maggie May…

 Holding Maggie May is Captain Bill.

 Bill dreamed of living on a sailboat when he was a little spud growing up near Lake Michigan.
 He’s spent much of the past 15 years working in the sustainability field in Washington DC, so living in limited space, with limited water, food and energy is the perfect living lab for learning how to thrive in an environment of natural scarcity.
 For Bill this is a time of sabbatical, a time for learning how to live slower, in each present moment, and where instead of working 60 hours a week at a job, he works 60 hours a week fixing things that go wrong on a boat.

 FIRST MATE KRISTA